 Apple pie.
 Thanksgiving.
 Guns and God.
 And, yes, theme parks.
 This is, in part, the American national identity.
 Or is it a little sneaky insight into its very soul, and character?
 Next time you’re with an immigrant, or Dolly Parton who’s from a little dot in Sevier County, ask them and listen carefully to their perspective.
 Who is America?

 This country’s national identity has over hundreds of years shifted with a beautiful combination of Native American, European, Asian, Middle Eastern, Pacific Islander, African and Latin American influences.
-Today, America is still the greatest mingle of cultures on the planet — and although the revolting “Make America Great Again” contracted with a white, conservative experience, the arc of history is oh-so-long, and shall expand yet again.
+Today, America is still the greatest mingle of cultures on the planet — and although the revolting “Make America Great Again” contracted with a white, extreme conservative experience, the arc of history is oh-so-long, and shall expand yet again.
 A national identity is, afterall, socially constructed.
 And therefore can be deconstructed, and freshened up.
 The way South Africa, the Rainbow Nation, did after Nelson Mandela came out of prison.
 And I assume Korea is going to, when they find a solution to their crisis.

 You could argue that it’s a little easier to find homogeneity in Norway, Ghana or India, when it comes to common points: like values, languages (even though India has over a 100), cuisine (even though Ghana has every possible tribal or family recipe) or even music (even though Norway has thousands of folklore).
 In the U.S., this is far more difficult.
-The magic of the world is that the prescription of national identity is eroding faster — even when you see white supremacists parading in Charlottesville, VA, emboldened by the current administration.
+The magic of the world is that the prescription of national identity is eroding faster — even when you see white supremacists parading in Charlottesville, VA, shamelessly emboldened by the former administration.
 We, as a world identity, are greatly also turning caramel, queer and atheist, whether you can see it or not.

 According to Richard V. Reeves’ book, Dream Hoarders, it’s not the 1%, but the 20% upper middle class that is the interesting statistic to look at.
 You think real America is at the airport with you boarding a flight, think again.
 Inequality is preventing real America to ever intersect (it’s not just the coastal elites and fly over states).
 But where is an intersection of truly American values?
 Where is the visible experience of that great American Dream?
-Where did the Great Gatsby leave us, and Trump pick us up?
+Where did the Great Gatsby leave us, and Trump pick up?

 But it is the faux filled, shiny and bright theme park that holds and thrills real America, and brings every possible iteration of America together.
 A theme park is fundamentally different to any other public space in this country.
 Here you are happy as a clam, whether on edibles or not, and trying to extend your time there whilst having fun with, yes, the entire family, or, apparently, the entire county.
 What could be more American than quality family time, with hundreds of other families right next to you, spending your very hard earned dollars?
 Regardless of your race, gender, religion or even politics.